58 accredited programs. Compare programs, get details, and request info.

 The Fire/EMS Technology program is designed for students aspiring to become firefighters or EMTs.
 The curriculum includes fire suppression techniques, hazardous materials response, and vehicle extrication procedures.
 Students also gain real-world experience through EMS field exposures, preparing them for emergency medical service roles upon graduation.

-Explore related first responder training programs available in Ohio
+Explore other first responder training programs available in Ohio.

 EMT training in Ohio combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical technician (emt) is a frontline responder trained to provide basic emergency care, including cpr, bleeding control, airway management, and patient assessment. emts are vital in stabilizing patients and transporting them to medical facilities.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.